Nthabi/NIS/README.md

 # NIS
-Tool to allow users to chat and transfer files securely amongst each other
+Tool to allow users to chat and transfer files securely amongst each other.